 NUCB offers housing scholarships to a certain number of exchange students each term.
 Students are not required to apply for these scholarships as they are automatically considered upon application to NUCB.
 Please note that many factors are taken into consideration for scholarships allocation – GPA, Letter of Motivation, and resume (all documents you will need to provide in your application).
 We cannot guarantee that all students will receive a scholarship.

-My name is Irmantas, I was born in Lithuania but I'm French.
+My name is Irmantas, I was born in Lithuania but I am French.
 I am studying political science, law, and economics in Sciences Po Lille, France.
-It is currently my 3rd year of studies out of 5.
+It is currently my 3rd year of study out of 5 in total.

 Talha Ahmed Sheikh, Institute of Business Management

 My name is Talha Ahmed Sheikh.
 I am from Pakistan.
-I am currently enrolled in Institute of Business Management and perusing my bachelor's degree in business administration.
+I am currently enrolled in Institute of Business Management and pursuing my bachelor's degree in business administration.

 John Hlady, McMaster University